MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 ```

 ### -Port
-The port used for the binding.
+Specifies the port for the new binding.

 ```yaml
 Type: UInt32